zachlite/blog/_posts/2019-02-25-3d-impression-toy.markdown

 <img src="/assets/img/worldvsdepthspace.png"/>

-Similarly, the depth encoded in the depth map is also a distance from the depth map camera, so the annoyingly complicated world space problem described above resolves to the shockingly simple depth space solution:
+Similarly, the depth encoded in the depth map is also a distance from the depth map camera, so the annoyingly complicated world space problem described earlier turns in to the shockingly simple depth space solution:

 {% highlight javascript %}